YerongAI/Office-Tool-docs/docs/faq/deploy.md

 ::: warning Notice

-You can't install Office 2019/2021 on Windows 7 even you changed the installation module.
+You can't install newer version of Office on Windows 7 even you changed the installation module.

 :::